Skip to main content

 ImGui::End();

-}Which lets the Handler set the trees render target as active, making subsequent rendering appear in the given viewport.
+This lets me set the trees render target as active from the outside in my handler, making subsequent rendering appear in the given viewport.

 // Render() function in SkillTreeHandler.cpp